Vyral/base-template/_posts/2020-07-29-how-has-the-economy-affected-the-housing-market.md

 Since it’s been such a big topic lately, we’ll first address forbearance.
 It’s worth noting how much equity people have in their homes right now.
 Even if they don’t go back to their jobs after being furloughed, they have the option to sell their property and rent for several months while they look for a new job.&nbsp;

-At 0:12, you can see that **roughly 59% of all homeowners in America have at least 30% equity in their home, and 18% of all homeowners have at least 20% equity.** Those who anticipated a wave of short sales and foreclosures failed to consider just how much equity American homeowners really have right now.
+At 0:12 in the video above, you can see that **roughly 59% of all homeowners in America have at least 30% equity in their home, and 18% of all homeowners have at least 20% equity.** Those who anticipated a wave of short sales and foreclosures failed to consider just how much equity American homeowners really have right now.

 {% include pullquote.html %}